ENES-246DigitalElectronics/ENES247/lab3-ReusableBCDhex7segDisplayCode/README.md

 ### Testing the Extended Algorithm:

 Hex is a more compacted way of storing a number.
 BCD takes Hex and spreads it out over more digits.
 These screenshots of a Windows computer calculator in programming mode illustrate this.
 This first one maxes out 32  bits hex.
-This is 4Gig of bits.
-It would require 10 sevenSegDisplays.
+It would require 10 sevenSegDisplays to display BCD.

 ![1550060430510](./assets/1550060430510.png)